 .jpg)

-Or visit Hamnsundhellaren, Caroline and her husband suggest in unison.
+-Or visit Hamnsundhellaren, Caroline and her husband suggest in unison.

+High in the mountains above Hamnsund lies a cave 54 meters above sea level, offering wide-open views toward the western sea.
 Hamnsundhellaren has been examined by archaeologists and geologists as far back as the late 1800s.
 Inside the cave, they found bone tools and ceramic pieces showing that people used it during the Early Iron Age (500 BC–570 AD).

 Photo: Marion Solheim